Schedule an Appointment 1-305-251-8650

 PSA Test – An Introduction

-PSA test for prostate cancer is a type of blood test that can help diagnose prostate related issues.
+PSA test for prostate cancer is a type of blood test that can help diagnose prostate-related issues.
 It is also one of the major tests done for diagnosing prostate cancer.

 What is the PSA test?

-Am I a Candidate for PSA test?
+Am I a Candidate for a PSA test?

 What does the PSA test indicate?